Concordium/concordium.github.io/source/shared/net/guides/become-baker.rst

 ..
 Warning::
    Do not stake all of your funds or you will not have enough funds to cover transaction fees.

-Provide a ``--no-restake`` flag to avoid automatically adding the rewards to the staked amount on the baker.
-Read more about this behavior in the section :ref:`Restake earnings<restake-earnings>`.

 To start the node with these baker keys and bake blocks, you first need to shut down the current running node.
 To do this, either press ``Ctrl + C`` on the terminal where the node is running or use the